-3.1 Albedo, Roughness length and Initial Soil Moisture
+225 3.1 Albedo, Roughness length and Initial Soil Moisture

 The changes in vegetation result in changes in albedo and roughness length as shown in Fig 3a and 3b, respectively.
-Albedo mostly increases over the deforested areas by up to 0.02 from around 0.15 (i.e., by up to ~12 %), although there are some areas with small decreases coinciding with where shrubs have replaced forest.
+Albedo mostly increases over the deforested areas by up to 0.02 from around 0.15 (i.e., by up to ~12 %), although there are some areas with small decreases coinciding with where shrubs have increasedreplaced forest.
 Roughness length decreases over the deforested area by around 0.5m compared to the 1950s, where roughness length is typically 1-3m over the forested area.
 In June, the monsoon has reached the southern part of the region and the soil moisture is high enough that soil moisture control on transpiration is weak (tile-weighted soil moisture stress factor (FSMC) >0.8), whereas further north it is stronger (Fig 3c).
-Trees are able to transpire throughout the dry season due to their deep roots, depleting soil moisture particularly in the deeper soil layers, whereas
+Trees are able to carry on transpiring intranspire throughout the dry season due to their deep roots, depleting soil moisture, particularly in the deeper soil layers, whereas grasses cannot reach these layers.
+In the 14-year offline spin-up of soil moisture, this this decreased dry season soil moisture depletion for grass cover produces an increase in initial soil moisture at all four

-230 grasses cannot reach these layers.
-In the 14-year offline spin-up of soil moisture, this decreased dry season soil moisture depletion for grass cover produces an increase in initial soil moisture at all four levels under current vegetation compared to 1950s vegetation over the deforested areas.
+235 levels under current vegetation compared to 1950s vegetation over the deforested areas.
 As a result, FSMC is increased (less water stress) by up to 0.1 in some areas.
-In areas with greater deforestation, even though soil moisture has increased, the trees were able to access more water than the grass that now replaces them, so deforestation causes FSMC to decrease by -0.14 (Fig 3d).
-In southern areas with coastal
+In areas with greater deforestation, even though soil moisture has increased, the trees were able to access more water than the grass that now replaces them, so deforestation causes FSMC to decrease by -0.14 (Fig

-235 deforestation, changes are insignificant because it has already been raining in this region for 1-2 months, resulting in a highFSMC (low water stress for trees and grass).
+3d).
+In southern areas with coastal deforestation, changes are insignificant because it has already been raining in this region for a couple of 1-2 months, resulting in a high-and-FSMC is high (low water stress for trees and grass).